Hi there,

 I had a thought recently: Where did everyone go?

-I laughed because, living in a big city, I’m constantly surrounded by people.
+It made me laugh because living in a big city, I’m constantly surrounded by people.
 Spending so much time around way too many people, how could I still be longing for, craving, wanting for human connection?
 A small talk about the weather, a chat about grocery prices at the store, a quick vent session about life at the train station?
 It used to be.
+The answer came to me just as quickly: Everyone is here, online; talking about the weather, complaining about grocery prices, and venting about life on the World Wide Web.
+I’m just not there, and it sucks.

-How Mail Order Marriages Work: A story about love, marriage, and how the internet changes things (for better and for worse.)
+How Mail Order Marriages Work: A story about love, marriage, and how the internet changes things— for better and for worse.

-A quote I want to share with you this week:
+A quote I want to share with you:

-“The best way to cheer yourself is to try to cheer somebody else up.”
+The best way to cheer yourself is to try to cheer somebody else up.

 — Mark TwainAs they say, cliché but true.